 Yes!
 Orange County is absolutely worth your time!
 Not only it’d home to some of the best beaches in California, it also has plenty of history and culture to keep you busy for days.
 I highly recommend including Orange County in your California itinerary.

 Final word on visiting Orange County

-Orange County is one of the best places to visit in California, and an unmissable stop on your itinerary if you want to take a road trip around the state.
+Orange County is one of the most popular day trips from Los Angeles, and an unmissable stop on your itinerary if you want to take a road trip around the state.
 Whether you are craving the great outdoors, culture, or some local restaurant scenery, this is one of the best destinations in California that has it all.